somewherewarm/woocommerce-subscribe-all-the-things/readme.txt

 == Description ==

-WooCommerce Subscribe All the Things is a mini-extension for [WooCommerce Subscriptions](http://woocommerce.com/products/woocommerce-subscriptions/) that adds subscriptions support to non-subscription product types.
-It allows you to attach subscriptions to Simple & Variable products, [Product Bundles](http://woocommerce.com/products/product-bundles/), [Composite Products](http://woocommerce.com/products/composite-products/) and [Mix and Match Products](http://woocommerce.com/products/woocommerce-mix-and-match-products/).
+WooCommerce Subscribe All The Things was an experimental mini-extension for [WooCommerce Subscriptions](http://woocommerce.com/products/woocommerce-subscriptions/) that explored the possibility of adding subscription plans to non-subscription product types, such as Simple and Variable products.

+The project was developed and maintained as a collaboration between the teams at [Prospress](https://prospress.com/) and [SomewhereWarm](https://somewherewarm.gr/).

+The plugin is now officially available on WooCommerce.com as [All Products For WooCommerce Subscriptions](http://woocommerce.com/products/all-products-for-woocommerce-subscriptions/).
+Read the full story [here](https://github.com/somewherewarm/woocommerce-subscribe-all-the-things/issues/436).

+Subscribe All The Things is **no longer maintained**!
+If you are currently using SATT on a production site, please be aware that:

+1. The latest version of SATT is **2.1.5**.
+It has been tested to work with WooCommerce **3.0-3.5** and WooCommerce Subscriptions **2.1-2.5**.
+2. To get the latest features and bug fixes, please upgrade to [All Products For WooCommerce Subscriptions](http://woocommerce.com/products/all-products-for-woocommerce-subscriptions/).

 **Requires WooCommerce Subscriptions v2.1+**.

-== Installation ==

-1. Upload the plugin to your `/wp-content/plugins/` directory.
-2. Activate the plugin through the **Plugins** menu in WordPress.